What is a medical directive?

 Within TVFHT, physicians and regulated health professionals have to sign our medical directive implementation forms for the medical directive to be active.

-We have developed templates for commonly used medical directives (see link below).
+We have developed templates for commonly used medical directives.
 Effective July 1, 2011, all Thames Valley Family Health Team employees who work under medical directives moved to these new, standardized medical directives.

-If you are a member of the public, please click here for more information on medical directives.
+If you are a member of the public, please click here for more information on medical directives or ask your health care provider.

 If you are a health professional, please go to your college’s website for more information.